Shin Megami Tensei V: Reception

 Famitsu positively noted the "mood of a mixture of evil and godliness" in the narrative.
 Argüello praised the darker tone compared to the Persona series, while Vogel appreciated the more character-focused approached to established series tropes.
 Theriault praised the lack of sexualization in the main cast, but faulted unspecified "script issues" and the lack of a female playable character.
 Kemps enjoyed the atmosphere and narrative, but noted long periods where the story did not progress meaningfully.
 Hafer felt that weak writing and shallow characters undermined the story premise, while Wallace stated that the story suffered from a similar poor execution to earlier Shin Megami Tensei games.
 Patterson was saddened by the lack of a gripping story, negatively comparing it both to Nocturne and the 2021 remaster of Nier.

-Vengeance also saw generally positive reviews, with Metacritic assigning scores of 86, 87 and 90 out of 100 to the Switch, PS5 and PC versions respectively.
+Vengeance also saw generally positive reviews, with Metacritic assigning scores of 86, 87, 90 and 92 out of 100 to the Switch, PS5, PC and Xbox versions respectively.
 Famitsu positively highlighted the improved interface and gameplay refinements, with several of the reviewers enjoying the deviations present in the new storyline.
 TouchArcades Mikhail Madnani lauded the story additions and improved graphics and technical performance, calling it one of Atlus's best RPGs in recent years.
 Kemps praised the new narrative despite its close adherence to several of the original release's story beats, and said the new combat and gameplay elements contributed to a more enjoyable experience.
 Theriault positively noted the gameplay and music additions, citing it as a better enhanced version than the similar Persona 5 Royal, but faulted the prominence of human party members.
 Vogel described the new storyline as superior to the original, and lauded the additions to the already-strong gameplay and combat.
-Lucas White of Game Informer appreciated the gameplay enhancements, and enjoyed the new narrative depiste not agreeing with earlier criticisms of the original release's story.
+Lucas White of Game Informer appreciated the gameplay enhancements, and enjoyed the new narrative despite not agreeing with earlier criticisms of the original release's story.
 IGNs Michael Higham praised the improvements to combat and gameplay across both campaigns, but noted continued story weaknesses and stated "as [the game] tries harder to deliver more story, it opens itself up to a few pitfalls along the way."

 While otherwise positive about the Switch version of Vengeance, Vogel mentioned continued technical issues.
 By contrast, Theriault noticed none of the ones he found in the original.
 Higham lauded the increased graphical and technical performance provided by the new platforms.
 Madnani felt the PC and PS5 versions were the best technically and graphically, while the Switch release had few performance differences from the original version.
 Higham also noted the improved performance on other consoles, citing them as the best way to play Vengeance.
 White specifically praised the more stable frame rate.